 HRC Attends White House Briefing on Black LGBT Issues

-September 19, 2013 by Noël Gordon, HRC Foundation Coordinator
+September 19, 2013 by Noël Gordon, Foundation Project Manager

 Yesterday, HRC staff and interns joined the National Black Justice Coalition (NBJC) for a White House briefing on issues affecting the black LGBT community.
 The event was scheduled as part of NBCJ’s fourth annual Out on the Hill Black LGBT Leadership Summit.